Key Takeaway

 Pancreatitis occurs when digestive enzymes activate inside the pancreas rather than in the small intestine, causing the organ to become inflamed and damaged.
 The condition ranges from mild discomfort to a life-threatening emergency.

 Ozempic belongs to the GLP-1 receptor agonist class of medications.
 These drugs work by mimicking a natural hormone that regulates blood sugar and appetite.
-However, GLP-1 receptors are also present on pancreatic cells.
+But GLP-1 receptors are also present on pancreatic cells.
 When stimulated, they can increase enzyme secretion and, in rare cases, trigger inflammation.

 Several factors can increase the risk of Ozempic-related pancreatitis: